 Mining Pool– Refers to the number of transaction verifiers or miners combining their computing powers to verify the number of transactions required to open a new block in the distributed ledger.

-Consensus Algorithm– Consensus Algorithm refers to the mechanism used to coordinate the miners’ activities in a block and achieve an agreement.
+Consensus Algorithm– The consensus Algorithm refers to the mechanism to coordinate the miners’ activities in a block and achieve an agreement.
 It ensures that all the nodes in a block agree to a single truth when verifying transactions.

 Hashing Power– Hashing power is the power consumed by computers to solve different algorithms.

-Proof of Work– POW refers to the first and most common consensus algorithm that involves using high computing power to validate transactions on a block.
+Proof of Work– POW refers to the first and most common consensus algorithm that uses high computing power to validate transactions on a block.

-Proof of Stake– It is a more efficient mining or consensus algorithm that involves miners staking their cryptocurrency holdings to validate new cryptocurrency transactions.
+Proof of Stake is a more efficient mining or consensus algorithm involving miners staking their cryptocurrency holdings to validate new transactions.